Network classification with applications to brain connectomics

-To set up two different class distributions, we alter a set of edges selected at random.
-To construct this set of edges, we first select a number of communities (in our experiments, we use 2 and 3), and the set $\mathcal{G}$ of active nodes corresponds to the nodes on those communities.
-Then, with probability $p$, each edge in $\mathcal{G}$, is selected to belong to the set of differentiating edges $\mathcal{E}$, with weights sampled from $N(0.2, 0.2)$.
+To set up two different class distributions, we select a set of active nodes $\mathcal{G}$ first, defined by the nodes corresponding to some communities selected at random.
+Then, we alter a set of differentiating edges $\mathcal{E}$ selected at random from $\mathcal{G}\times\mathcal{G}$ with probability $p$.
+For each edge $(i,j)\in\mathcal{E}$, the distribution in class $Y=-1$ is $N(\mu_{C_iC_j}, \sigma^2)$, while the distribution in class $Y=1$ is changed to $N(0.2, \sigma^2)$.
 Figure \ref{fig:sim_example} shows example expected adjacency matrices for each class.
-We vary the size of the set $\mathcal{G}$ and the value of $p$ to study the effect of the number of active nodes and the density of differentiating edges inside a subgraph.
-We then gen50 networks independently from each class, giving the total sample size $n=100$.
+We then generate 50 networks from each class, resulting in a sample size of $n=100$.
+We vary $G=|\mathcal{G}|$ by changing the number of communities selected, and the value of $p$, to study the effect of the number of active nodes and the density of differentiating edges inside a subgraph.
+The number of communities selected is set to 1 ($|\mathcal{G}|=25$), 2 ($|\mathcal{G}|=50$) and all communities ($|\mathcal{G}|=300$); note that in the last scenario all nodes are active and hence the node structure is not informative at all.

-Since we are interested is identifying predictive edges and nodes, we use the area under the curve (AUC) of the receiver operating characteristic (ROC) curve, for both edge and node selection.
-For each method, we calculate the ROC curve by varying the number of edges selected by changing its corresponding sparsity parameter.
+Since we are interested is identifying predictive edges and nodes, we use the AUC of the receiver operating characteristic (ROC) curve, for both edge and node selection.
+For each method, we calculate the ROC curve by changing its corresponding sparsity parameter to vary the number of edges selected .
 For a selection method $\mathcal{M}$ and a sparsity parameter $\eta$ let $\hat{\mathcal{E}}(\mathcal{M}, \eta)$ be the set of edges selected by $\mathcal{M}$, and $\hat{\mathcal{G}}(\mathcal{M}, \eta)$ the set of active nodes corresponding to $\hat{\mathcal{E}}(\mathcal{M}, \eta)$.
 We calculate the edge false positive rate (EFPR) and edge true positive rate (ETPR) as

 The node FPR and TPR are calculated similarly.